DaBlower/orpheusmarket/README.md

 ## What I used
 I used [`@mahad`](https://hackclub.slack.com/team/U059VC0UDEU)'s [api](https://summer.skyfall.dev/api/shop) to get the list of items and their properties (like price and image) and Flask as the framework.

+## Features
+- Up-to-date items
+- Real images
+- Region selector with prices accurate to your region
+- A buy link that's functional *if* you already have heidmarket acess
+- A cool UI with no horizontal scrolling for you mobile users!

 ## Test it out!
 You can test it out at [orpheusmarket.vercel.app](https://orpheusmarket.vercel.app)